 - Clear skies with visibility above 10 miles

-- No severe weather warnings issued
+- No weather advisories or warnings issued

-Yellow Light Conditions (Proceed with Caution):
+Yellow Light Conditions (Proceed with Extreme Caution - Reduce Speed, Increase Distance):

 - Weather advisories (not warnings) in effect

-Red Light Conditions (Delay or Cancel):
+Red Light Conditions (DO NOT TRAVEL - Delay or Cancel):

-- Visibility below 1/4 mile due to fog, snow, or rain
+- Visibility below 1/2 mile due to fog, snow, or rain

 Economic Impact of Weather-Related Travel Decisions

-Cost factors affected by weather:
+Cost factors affected by weather (all secondary to safety):

-- Fuel consumption increases 10-40% in adverse conditions
+- Fuel consumption increases 15-25% in adverse conditions

 - Overtime costs for commercial deliveries